As originally published in Miami Herald and Boston Globe (September 2013) by David Soble.

-With the spike in home sales, buyers and sellers alike are feeling the pressure to quickly close on their purchase transaction before mortgage rates go up and demand for new homes slip.
+With the spike in home sales, buyers and sellers alike are feeling the pressure to quickly close on their purchase transactions before mortgage rates go up and demand for new homes slip.
 But before rushing to “ink the deal”, understand that real estate professionals are required to provide written disclosures to their clients on a variety of important items necessary to the transaction as they directly affect the buying or selling decision.
-Here are eight areas where written disclosure should be, or are required:
+Here are eight areas where written disclosure should be, or is required.

-Third-party Services.
-Similar to the above paragraph, a home seller and real estate agent cannot require someone to use a third-party service in order to purchase a home.
-A third-party could mean a lender, a title company, an appraiser, or inspector.
+Similar to the above paragraph, a home seller and real estate agent cannot require someone to use a third-party service to purchase a home.
+A third-party could mean a lender, a title company, an appraiser, or an inspector.
 However, one can give better pricing to a buyer who uses their services.
-For example, a lender can waive fees if the buyer uses one of their “affiliates,” however they cannot prevent you from making a loan application or denying a loan for refusing to use their business affiliates.
+For example, a lender can waive fees if the buyer uses one of their “affiliates,” however, they cannot prevent you from making a loan application or denying a loan for refusing to use their business affiliates.

-Real estate agent disclosure.
 If a real estate agent is selling a home that they own, they must disclose that they are a licensed real estate agent.
 Some states limit this disclosure to only an agent’s primary residence.
-Other states require the disclosure for any properties that the agent owns.
+Other states require disclosure for any properties that the agent owns.

 Agent Represents Both Buyer and Seller